 Reverse Mortgage Qualifications

-How do I know if I qualify for a reverse mortgage?
+How do I know if I meet the reverse mortgage qualifications?

-Any homeowner age 62 or older who meets the eligibility requirements listed below can apply for a reverse mortgage.
+Any homeowner age 62 or older who meets the reverse mortgage eligibility requirements listed below can apply for one.

 To help you decide if a reverse mortgage is right for you, call us toll free today at 855-523-4326 and speak with one of our reverse mortgage experts.

-- You must be age 62 or older (applies to all borrowers listed on the home’s title).
+- 62 or older is the age to qualify for a reverse mortgage (applies to all borrowers listed on the home’s title).

 - You must live in the home as your principal residence.